-CHE 411 - Biochemistry
+CHE 411 Biochemistry

 Biochemistry is the study of the structure and function of carbohydrates, proteins, and lipids; properties of enzymes, enzyme kinetics, energy transformations, intermediary metabolism, biosynthesis of biomolecules; and regulation of cellular processes and functions.
 This course includes three hours lecture.
 Prerequisites: CHE 301 and 302.
-Fall, odd-numbered years.
+Fall.